lingyongyan/lingyongyan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Lingyong Yan is currently a Staff Engineer in Deep QA Team at Baidu Inc.
+Lingyong Yan is currently a Research Scientist and Staff Engineer at Baidu Search.
-Before that, he recieved the Ph.D. degree in Institute of Software, Chinese	Academy of Sciences (ISCAS) under the supervisor of Professor Sun Le.
+Before that, he received his Ph.D. degree from the Institute of Software, Chinese Academy of Sciences (ISCAS) under the supervision of Professor Sun Le.
-Early, he got his bachelor degree in Software Engineering from Huazhong University of Science and Technology.
-He has a broad interest in several research areas, including Natural Lanuge Processing, Information Retrieval, Large Language Models, etc.
+He has a broad interest in several research areas, including Natural Language Processing, Information Retrieval, Large Language Models, Reinforcement Learning, etc.
+He has published over 10 papers in leading journals and conferences.
+His work has received the Outstanding Paper Award of EMNLP 2023.

+**🔔Recruitment of Research Interns🔔**
+We are looking for enthusiastic and self-motivated students as interns in Baidu Search.
+If you are interested in Large Language Model and Artificial General Intelligence, please send your resume to yanlingyong [at] baidu.com .

 Research Interests
 ===